remotestorage/armadietto/README.md

 * Authenticates user with Passkey or "invitation" URL
 * Can run multiple application servers to increase capacity to enterprise-scale
 * Unauthorized clients are rate-limited; an authorized client may use all capacity to back up or restore quickly
-* Bug Fix: correctly handles If-None-Match with ETag
+* Correctly handles If-None-Match with ETag [fix relative to Classic]
-* Bug Fix: returns empty listing for nonexistent folder
+* Returns empty listing for nonexistent folder [fix relative to Classic]
-* Implements current spec: draft-dejong-remotestorage-22
+* Implements recent spec: draft-dejong-remotestorage-22

 See [the Express-server-specific documentation](./notes/modular-server.md) for usage.